Medically reviewed by Drugs.com. Last updated on Mar 3, 2024.

 How is a sacral fracture diagnosed?

-- MRI: This scan uses powerful magnets and a computer to take pictures of your sacrum.
-You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- CT scan or MRI pictures may be taken of your sacrum.
+You may be given contrast liquid to help a fracture show up better in pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with any metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell your healthcare provider if you have any metal in or on your body.

 How is a sacral fracture treated?

-- You have pain or swelling in your low back area, hip, or buttock that is worse or does not go away.
+- You have pain or swelling in your low back area, hip, or buttock that does not go away.

 - You have questions or concerns about your condition or care.